 The Group owns a 50% interest in two offshore wind farm projects: Celtic Horizon Offshore Wind Farm Holding Limited and Realt na Mara Offshore Wind Farm Holding Limited.
 The companies are joint ventures between Bord na Móna Powergen Limited and Ocean Winds Ireland Limited.
-As at 29 March 2023, the Group holds an investment of €2.5 million in these projects by way of shareholder loans.
+As at 27 March 2024, the Group holds an investment of €0.7 million (2023: €1.8 million) in these projects.